rumblelabs/rac-it-up/Slides.md

 ***

-# Collections

-***

 # Disposables

-^(i.e. cleanup to be performed when the subscription ends).
+^ Disposables are related to subscriptions
-^From the previous examples, removing KVO or notification observers added.
+^ They encapsulate any clean-up necessary when a signal is being torn down (through error, completion or unsubscription) ^ From the previous examples, removing KVO or notification observers added.
+^ A signal delivering the results of a network request would cancel the request

 A subscription wraps a number of disposables